Vicky-gqc/Roland-Berger-Case-Competition/README.md

 ## Specific analysis requirements:

-- Analysis of commercial feasibility —
+1) Analysis of **commercial feasibility**

-• List two industries that you believe have the greatest potential for commercial deployment of humanoid robots (i.e., “relatively feasible compared with non-humanoid robots”), and provide a detailed justification of the core reasons for their feasibility (focus on both commercial value and commercial feasibility).
+• List **two industries** that you believe have the **greatest potential for commercial deployment of humanoid robots** (i.e., “relatively feasible compared with non-humanoid robots”), and provide a detailed justification of the core reasons for their feasibility (focus on both commercial value and commercial feasibility).
-• List two industries that you believe are least likely to see short-term commercial deployment of humanoid robots (i.e., “relatively infeasible compared with non-humanoid robots”), and provide a detailed justification of the key reasons for their infeasibility (also consider both commercial value and commercial feasibility).
+• List **two industries** that you believe are **least likely to see short-term commercial deployment of humanoid robots** (i.e., “relatively infeasible compared with non-humanoid robots”), and provide a detailed justification of the key reasons for their infeasibility (also consider both commercial value and commercial feasibility).

-- Market-entry feasibility analysis —
+2) **Market-entry feasibility** analysis

-Assume your company is an automobile manufacturer.
+Assume your company is an **automobile manufacturer**.
 Based on your company’s resource endowments, analyze the advantages and disadvantages of entering the humanoid robot market.
-Beyond full-system manufacturing, which core components should you prioritize capturing and why?
+Beyond full-system manufacturing, which **core components** should you **prioritize capturing** and why?